MicrosoftDocs/Viva/Briefing/be-time.md

 ## To enroll in focus time

+_**Applies to:** Enrollment in focus plan through the briefing email is currently available only to users who have the MyAnalytics service plan enabled._

-In the **What do you want to set aside time for** section of the Briefing email, you can easily sign up to have focus time automatically added to your Outlook calendar.
+In the **What do you want to set aside time for?** section of the Briefing email, you can easily sign up to have focus time automatically added to your Outlook calendar.

 * On the **Focus time** row, select **Book** and then select **Enroll**.